 After addressing any airway or circulatory deficits, a thorough head-to-toe physical examination must be performed with vigilance for occult injuries and careful attention to detect any of the following warning signs:

 Non-contrast cranial CT is the imaging modality of choice for patients with TBI.
 CT findings associated with a poor outcome in TBI include midline shift, subarachnoid hemorrhage into the verticals, and compression of the basal cisterns.
-MRI may be indicated when the clinical picture remains unclear after a CT to identify more subtle lesions.
+Magnetic Resonance Imaging scan may be indicated when the clinical picture remains unclear after a CT to identify more subtle lesions.

 Airway adjuncts are indicated in patients not able to maintain an open airway or maintain more than 90% oxygen saturation with supplementary oxygen.
 Oxygenation parameters should be monitored using continuous pulse oximetry with a target of more than 90% oxygen saturation.
 Ventilation should be monitored with continuous capnography with an end-tidal CO2 target of 35 mmHg to 40 mmHg.
-Placement of a definitive airway is recommended in the patient with a GCS of less than 9.
+Placement of a definitive airway is recommended in the patient with a Glasgow Coma Scale (GCS) score of less than 9.

-Systemic hypotension negatively impacts the outcome in the setting of TBI, and current studies have demonstrated improved outcome in patients with a systolic blood pressure (BP) =greater than or equal to 120 mmHg.
+Systemic hypotension negatively impacts the outcome in the setting of TBI, and current studies have demonstrated improved outcomes in patients with systolic blood pressure (BP) greater than or equal to 120 mmHg.
 Isotonic crystalloids should be used to prevent and correct hypotension; colloidal solutions have not been shown to improve outcomes.

 Serial neurological examinations allow for early identification of patients with elevated ICP, and subsequent implementation of primary bedside interventions to improve venous outflow and reduce metabolic demands.
 Initial bedside approaches to increase ICP include elevating the head of the patient's bed 30 degrees, ascertaining that the cervical collar is not impeding venous outflow, and appropriate analgesics and sedation.